eligundry/astro-fontaine/README.md

 It does the following:

-1. Downloads provided font stylesheets.
+1. Downloads the stylesheet.
 2. Parses and extracts all `@font-face` definitions.
 3. Downloads the fonts to your site's `public` directory and rewrites the stylesheet to use the fonts hosted on your site's domain.
 4. Generates fallback fonts.
-5. Inlines the rewritten font stylesheets and fallback `@font-face` declarations into all pages in your site's build.
+5. Inlines the rewritten font stylesheet and fallback `@font-face` declarations into a `<style>` element.

 ## Usage